topscoder/degiro-tradingview/README.md

 [ok] written to porto.pine
 ```

-Open porto.pine in TradingView and open one of your stock positions.
+Open `porto.pine` in TradingView, click 'Add to Chart' and open one of your stock positions.
 You will see a line at your (avg) entry and eventually a line(s) for remaining orders you have in DeGiro.

 ___

-# Important: Never Ever Share Your DeGiro Credentials from .accounts.json
+# Important: Never Ever Share Your DeGiro Credentials From .accounts.json To Anyone.
+Period.